kon5ad/training.kon.net/notes/git.training.md

 #### Commits

 what is it : a simple and short piece of text.
-Stored as hash in object database with metadata, plus the hash of a tree
+Stored as hash in object database with metadata, plus the hash of a tree.

+References between commits are used to track history.

+All other references (trees, blobs) are used to track content.

 #### Annotated Tags